Crimes and Tickets

 Print

-The Adult General Alternative Measures Program (AGAMP) allows a person who is accused of a crime to take responsibility for their actions and avoid facing the traditional criminal justice system.
-They could be asked to make amends to the persons who are victims of a crime, who chose to participate, or to the community at large.
-The offender may also have to make amends to the persons who are victims of the crime, or to the community.
+The Adult General Alternative Measures Program allows a person who is accused of a crime to take responsibility for their actions and avoid facing the traditional criminal justice system.
+They could be asked to make amends to the people they harmed, if these people choose to participate, or to the community at large.

 A man painting over a vandalized wall